grame-cncm/faustwebsite/mkdocs/docs/index.md

 <div><a href="https://summerofcode.withgoogle.com"><img  width="50%" class="mx-auto d-block" src="img/gsoc-logo.png"></a>  </div>
 </center>

 [Google Summer of Code](https://summerofcode.withgoogle.com) is a global, online program focused on bringing new contributors into open source software development.
-GSoC Contributors work with an open source organization on a 12+ week programming project under the guidance of mentors.
+GSoC Contributors work with an open source organization on a 12+ weeks programming project under the guidance of mentors.
 For the second consecutive year, GRAME has been [selected as a  mentor organization](https://summerofcode.withgoogle.com/programs/2023/organizations/grame) for the Faust project.

 ### **>>** December 03, 2022: Programmable Audio Workshop (PAW-22)